nikovett/charging-planner/README.md

 Never commit secrets to the repository.
 All sensitive values are injected at runtime as environment variables — `config.yaml` keeps only empty placeholders.

-The workflow runs daily at 11:30 UTC — after ENTSO-E's ~11:00 UTC price publication, with a 30-minute safety margin even if GHA fires on time.
-With GHA's typical ~1 hour delay it lands at ~15:30 Helsinki time in summer (EEST) and ~14:30 in winter (EET).
+The workflow runs daily at 10:30 UTC.
+GHA consistently delays ~1 hour, landing at ~14:30 Helsinki time in summer (EEST, UTC+3).
+Prices publish at ~11:00 UTC so even without GHA delay the run lands after publication.

-Day-ahead prices are published at approximately 12:00 UTC each day.
 If ENTSO-E is unavailable or prices aren't published yet, the planner automatically tries Sähkötin, then the nordpool-predict-fi forecast.
-If all sources fail, a push notification is sent and the run exits with a non-zero code.
+If all sources fail, the run exits with a non-zero code — the GHA job is marked as failed and the operator receives an email.
 Once prices are available the next scheduled run will succeed.

 To trigger a run manually: **Actions → Charging Planner → Run workflow**.